Verano de Escándalo (2017): Storylines

-The Verano de Escándalo show will featured a number of professional wrestling matches with different wrestlers involved in pre-existing, scripted feuds, plots, and storylines.
+The Verano de Escándalo show featured a number of professional wrestling matches with different wrestlers involved in pre-existing, scripted feuds, plots, and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.

 The top storyline in AAA leading up to Verano de Escándalo began in August 2016 at Triplemanía XXIV, during the main event match between the tecnico Psycho Clown and rudo Pagano, Dr. Wagner Jr. came to the ring, looking like he was going to save Psycho Clown from outside interference.
 Moments later he hit Psycho Clown below the belt to help Pagano out.
 In the end Psycho Clown overcame the odds and pinned Pagano to win the match.
 Afterwards Dr. Wagner Jr. challenged Psycho Clown to put his mask on the line at the following year's Triplemanía XXV show, a challenge that was immediately accepted.
 At the next AAA super show, Héroes Inmortales X, Dr. Wagner Jr. defeated Psycho Clown and Pagano in a three-way match when Psycho Clown's partners in Los Psycho Circus (Monster Clown and Murder Clown) turned on him and sided with Dr. Wagner Jr. instead.
 The two rivals would later officially sign the contract for the Lucha de Apuestas, or "bet match".
 During an AAA show in mid December Psycho Clown's sister Goya Kong, would also turn on her brother, as she hit him with a steel chair as AAA continued to stack to the odds against Psycho Clown towards the Triplemanía XXV.